back

 lolbas2.png

-In the Code-1, The attacker can inject malicious codes using this part:
+In Code-1, the attacker can inject malicious codes using this part:

 pester.bat help "$null; calc"